Table of Contents

-For $399, you get 28 days of access to the Levels Health app and a small box that contains two Freestyle LibreLink 14-day blood sugar sensors.
-(This was true as of April 2021.)
+For $399*, you get 28 days of access to the Levels Health app and a small box that contains two Freestyle LibreLink 14-day blood sugar sensors. (*This was true as of April 2021.)
 These sensors attach painlessly to the back of your arm.
-You wear the sensor one for two weeks before swapping it out for a new one.
-Don’t worry, taking it off is also harmless and easy (but you may have a few odd tan lines.)
+You wear the sensor for up to 14 days before swapping it out for a new one.
+Don’t worry, taking it off is also harmless and easy — but you may have a few odd tan lines.

 Levels Health provides a high-quality protective fabric emblazoned with its logo to place over the sensor.
 This helps keep water out and the sensor on.
 This is particularly helpful when you’re showering or enjoying outdoor activities.

 Beyond this basic hardware, everything else you get with the 28-Day Metabolic Fitness program is contained within the Levels Health App.
 When I used it in April 2021, the app was still in beta mode.
 New updates to the user interface were being released all the time, and expect changes to the data display to continue.